 In the midst of the COVID-19 pandemic, Move For Hunger has been reaching out to food banks across the country to see if we can help make deliveries to their partner agencies.
-Over the past three weeks, team from Premium Q Moving & Storage has delivered more than 21,000 lbs. of food from the Greater Boston Food Bank to Project Soup - that's the equivalent of 17,500 meals!
+Since April 23, team from Premium Q Moving & Storage has delivered more than 33,000 lbs. of food from the Greater Boston Food Bank to Project Soup - that's the equivalent of 28,000 meals!

 Project Soup is the food pantry affiliated with the Greater Somerville Homeless Coalition (GSHC), an organization dedicated to helping the homeless and nearly homeless with finding housing, support services, and food.
 The pantry receives deliveries from the Greater Boston Food Bank every Monday, and Premium Q Moving & Storage will continue to help each week for as long as they need to.

 "We have been partnering with Move for Hunger for years, but when something like this pandemic happens we knew we had to reach out," said Victor Chaves, Sales Manager at Premium Q Moving & Storage.
 "With so many lives being affected it was more apparent than ever that we needed to do whatever we could as a company!
 These are our neighbors, the ones that made Premium Q Moving what it is, and we were looking to help anyway we could."